 Simply explained, the difference between a passive house and a house that follows passive solar design principles is, that a house that follows passive solar design principles uses the free energy of the sun, in combination with thermal mass, appropriate shading and so on to regulate the indoor temperature of the house.
-Whereas a Passive House is designed and detailed in a way that the shell and building fabric of the house is so energy efficient in itself, that the performance is not compromised, if solar access is poor.
+Whereas a Passive House is designed and detailed in a way that the shell and building fabric of the house is so energy efficient in itself, that the performance is not compromised if solar access is poor.

-The couple were looking at a nice large size block.
+The couple were looking at a nice large sized block.
 With good solar orientation.
 No obstructions, that might hinder good solar access.
 And of course, a flat site, since they want to include thermal mass in form of a concrete slab into their house.

-The problem is that when you look at larger blocks, say above 700 square metres, you often compete with developers, that want to do a subdivision.
+The problem is that when you look at larger blocks, say above 700 square meters, you often compete with developers, that want to do a subdivision.
 Hence the prices go up and the land is expensive.
 Even more so, when the land has great orientation and a north facing backyard.

 Obviously, when you do want to build a passive solar house, you need a great orientation and unobstructed solar access, right?